okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/index.md

 # Concepts

-Understand the basics of Okta's APIs and architecture.
+Understand the basics of Okta APIs and architecture.

 ## Featured concepts